search menu icon-carat-right cmu-wordmark

 Abstract

-Maturity models in their simplest form are intended to provide a benchmark against which a characterization of achievement can be made.
-Maturity models typically represent a set of attributes, characteristics, patterns, or practices that are arranged in an evolutionary scale that represents measureable transitions from one level to another.
-In other words, maturity models depict the evolution or scaling of attributes, characteristics, patterns, or practices from some primitive state to a more advanced, or “mature” state.
+Maturity models, in their simplest form, are intended to provide a benchmark against which a characterization of achievement can be made.
+Maturity models typically represent a set of attributes, characteristics, patterns, or practices that are arranged in an evolutionary scale that represents measurable transitions from one level to another.
+In other words, maturity models depict the evolution or scaling of attributes, characteristics, patterns, or practices from some primitive state to a more advanced or “mature” state.